Jesse-Tingle/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-Semantic HMTL gives the text meaning.
+For eample the the p tags represent paragraphs and h1 tags are higher in importance on the page than h2 tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+- Display: inline lets the element be displayed inline with the other elements on the page to the right and left.
+Display: block means that the element will be displayed as a block and there will be no elements displayed along either side.

 3. What are the 4 areas of the box model?

+- Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+- The main axis.

 5. Explain why git is valuable to a team of developers.

+-Git is a valuable to for version control.
+It allows multiple developers to work on the same project at the same time and then submit code to a project manager to be merged to the master branch.
+Using this method allows conflicts with code between other developers to be resolved before it is merged to the master and causes a crash.
+Version control is also helpful in case you run into a situation in which you need to roll back to a previous version of your code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.